Roxaleen/podpicker/README.md

 ## Key Features

-PodPicker is a web app with a simple purpose: It handpicks a podcast playlist to occupy and entertain the user for a specified time duration.
+PodPicker is a web app with a simple purpose: It handpicks a podcast playlist that matches a specified time duration.

 * **Playlist configuration:** Only a target duration is required to create a playlist.
 Optionally, users can input specific search terms or filter episodes by publication date, language, or genre.